DhanushKrishna07/horizon-weather/README.md

 ## 🛠️ Tech Stack

-**1. Backend:**
+### 1. Backend:

-  **Node.js:** The JavaScript runtime environment for building the server.
+  - **Node.js:** The JavaScript runtime environment for building the server.

-  **Express.js:** A fast, unopinionated, minimalist web framework for Node.js, used to create the server and handle API requests.
+  - **Express.js:** A fast, unopinionated, minimalist web framework for Node.js, used to create the server and handle API requests.

-  **Axios:** A promise-based HTTP client for making API calls from the backend to the Tomorrow.io service.
+  - **Axios:** A promise-based HTTP client for making API calls from the backend to the Tomorrow.io service.

-  **CORS:** A Node.js package that provides a middleware to enable Cross-Origin Resource Sharing.
+  - **CORS:** A Node.js package that provides a middleware to enable Cross-Origin Resource Sharing.

-  **dotenv:** A zero-dependency module that loads environment variables from a .env file, keeping sensitive data like your API key secure.
+  - **dotenv:** A zero-dependency module that loads environment variables from a .env file, keeping sensitive data like your API key secure.

-**2. Frontend:**
+### 2. Frontend:

-  **HTML:** Provides the structure of the web page.
+  **• HTML:** Provides the structure of the web page.

-  **CSS:** Used for custom styling to give the app a unique look and feel.
+  **• CSS:** Used for custom styling to give the app a unique look and feel.

-  **Tailwind CSS:** A utility-first CSS framework for rapidly building custom designs.
+  **• Tailwind CSS:** A utility-first CSS framework for rapidly building custom designs.

-  **JavaScript:** Handles all client-side logic, including fetching data from the backend and dynamically updating the UI.
+  **• JavaScript:** Handles all client-side logic, including fetching data from the backend and dynamically updating the UI.

 ---